 - Are you required by law to have a privacy policy?

-You are required by law to have a privacy policy if you are collecting, storing or sharing personal data like an individual’s email address, names or sensitive data like payment information or using a third party service that accesses that information.
-As well as a legal requirement when using a third party service, your service provider (for example, Google Analytics) may also require you to post a privacy policy.
+You are required by law to have a privacy policy if you are collecting, storing or sharing personal data like an individual’s email address, names or sensitive data like payment information or using a third-party service that accesses that information.
+As well as a legal requirement when using a third-party service, your service provider (for example, Google Analytics) may also require you to post a privacy policy.
 Apps that collect personal data for a legitimate interest without the consent of a user by relying on another legal reason for processing under the GDPR or similar legislation must comply with all terms of that law.

 - Are you required to have a privacy policy to comply with Apple’s App Store?

-The fact that Apple will only allow a link to a privacy policy to be changed with a software update, makes it likely Apple will check whether your privacy policies are compliant, before authorising an app.
-Whilst a privacy policy cannot be altered until the developer submits a new version of an app, if developers add a link to an external website it may still be possible to change the webpage after approval of the app and so this potentially could be reviewed by Apple in future.
-You can find out if your app is affected and how to best comply under 5.1, namely Privacy, of the App Store Review Guidelines.
-Apple makes clear that any app which promotes any form of illegality will be rejected and that you will need to meet any legal requirements of any geographical area you make an app available in.To ensure that customers understand how their data will be used, you must provide a link in the Privacy Policy URL field in iTunes if a privacy policy is required by law in your country and or if your app is to be sold or distributed on the App Store.
+The fact that Apple will only allow a link to a privacy policy to be changed with a software update makes it likely that Apple will check whether your privacy policies are compliant before authorising an app.
+While a privacy policy cannot be altered until the developer submits a new version of an app, if developers add a link to an external website, it may still be possible to change the webpage after approval of the app.
+Thus, this could potentially be reviewed by Apple in the future.
+You can determine if your app is affected and learn how to best comply with Section 5.1, specifically Privacy, of the App Store Review Guidelines.
+Apple makes clear that any app which promotes any form of illegality will be rejected and that you will need to meet any legal requirements of any geographical area you make an app available in.
+To ensure that customers understand how their data will be used, you must provide a link in the Privacy Policy URL field in iTunes if a privacy policy is required by law in your country, or if your app is to be sold or distributed on the App Store.

 Are there different privacy policy requirements and considerations for different types of app?

-- Offers an account registration process or accesses a user’s existing account: such as food shopping with a supermarket online, where you will need to insert personal data such as name address and payment details to register.
+- Offers an account registration process or accesses a user’s existing account, such as food shopping with a supermarket online, where you will need to insert personal data such as name, address and payment details to register.

-- Contains auto-renewable subscriptions or free subscriptions: will have additional considerations relating to consent of users to retain personal data.
+- Contains auto-renewable subscriptions or free subscriptions: will have additional considerations relating to the consent of users to retain personal data.

-- Uses the HomeKit or HealthKit Framework apps hat utilise ARKit, Camera APIs, Photo APIs, or other software for depth of facial mapping information, as this is personal data which can easily identify an individual.
+- Uses the HomeKit or HealthKit Framework apps that utilise ARKit, Camera APIs, Photo APIs, or other software for depth of facial mapping information, as this is personal data which can easily identify an individual.

-- Collects and/or processes Health fitness and medical data:
+- Collects and/or processes health, fitness, and medical data:

 - Where an App includes health, fitness and medical data, because the data is especially sensitive Apple makes clear that apps must not disclose data to third parties for advertising, marketing or any purpose other than for improving health management or for the reason data was collected, if permission is given by the user whose data it is.